chapel-lang/chapel/doc/rst/language/spec/classes.rst

 If a method in a derived class is declared with a signature identical to that of a method in a base class, then it is said to override the base class’s method.
-Such methods are considered for dynamic dispatch.
-In particular, dynamic dispatch will be used when the method receiver has a static type of the base class but refers to an instance of a derived class type.
+Such methods may be considered for dynamic dispatch if certain criteria are met.
+In particular, dynanmic dispatch will be used when the method receiver has a static type of the base class but refers to an instance of a derived class type.
+Additionally, a method eligible for dynamic dispatch must not be a class method (see :ref:`Class_Methods`, must not return `type`, and must not return `param`.

+   *Rationale*.

+   Class methods, methods that return `type`, and methods that return `param` are not considered as candidates for dynamic dispatch because they are resolved at compile-time based on the static type of the method receiver.

 In order to have identical signatures, two methods must have the same the names, intents, types, and order of formal arguments.
 The return